SANTA Switch: How To Flip The Focus This Christmas

 1. Grab a journal.

 It doesn’t even have to be Christmas-themed.
-Ours has a picture of a bicycle on the front with stitched letters that say Enjoy The Ride!.
+The first one we used has a picture of a bicycle on the front with stitched letters that say Enjoy The Ride!.
 Keep the journal in your living room or other family space where you can keep it updated as things happen.

 Any time you leave the house for school, work, the grocery store, to take a walk - wherever you go, say a quick prayer and ask God to help you to be more deliberate to slow down and see the people around you.
 Then you’ll notice when one of them needs something.